“Ours were false relationships from the very beginning in which we were targeted, exploited and betrayed.”

 He only pretends to love her — and does a convincing job of it — in order to gain her love and trust, which is what makes carrying out his hidden agenda possible.
 He gains power and control through manipulation tactics and uses her for whatever he desires without any remorse, while he creates an ever-worsening emotional hell.
 He is entertained as he watches her trying in vain to save the relationship she truly believed was the best one of her life.

 The predator gets bored with her after hooking her, inflicting his intended damage and getting whatever else he wanted, and he needs the thrill of a fresh new victim.
 The predator ends the relationship with a stunning and completely abnormal display of contempt as his final attempt to harm her.
-If he is using the relationship to provide an illusion of normalcy to cover for other nefarious activities, he can stick around long-term.
+If he is using the relationship to provide an illusion of normalcy, he can stick around long-term.

 She is devastated as she may come to realize that it was never real and that he purposefully and heartlessly hurt her and used her.
 If she doesn’t realize it — and many victims don’t understand what really happened until years later, if ever — she blames herself, which makes healing much more difficult or even impossible.